Sharp Thresholds in Random Simple Temporal Graphs: Connections to other models

-In this section, we demonstrate versatility and flexibility of our model of random temporal graphs (RSTGs) by presenting a number of implications that our results give for sequential gossiping and population protocols.

-In the classical gossiping setting, there are $n$ agents each of which knows a single secret.
+In the classical gossiping setting, there are $n$ agents, each of whom knows a single secret.
 The agents can communicate via telephone calls.
-Whenever an agent calls another agent, the two exchange all secrets they know.
+Whenever an agent calls another agent, the two exchange all the secrets they know.
 An agent who learns all $n$ secrets becomes an \emph{expert}.
-The standard goal is to achieve the state in which all agents are experts.
-A sequence of calls leading to this state is called a \emph{gossiping protocol}.
+The standard goal is to reach a configuration in which all agents are experts.
+A sequence of calls leading to this state is called a \emph{gossiping protocol}\footnote{There are related models of \emph{parallel rumor spreading} in which multiple pairwise calls can occur in a single round.
+In those models, the target measure is usually the number of rounds needed for secrets spreading (see, e.g., \cite{frieze1985shortest, karp2000randomized}).}.

-In the theory of population protocols, the same model appears in disguise of an epidemic spreading model, which is usually utilized in the study of various population protocol problems.
-In this model a \emph{population} consists of $n$ agents.
-Initially, each agent has a unique piece of information.
-At every discrete time step a \emph{scheduler} picks a pair of agents to interact.
-The two interacting agents transmit to each other the pieces of information they have.
-Depending on a specific problem at hand, a goal of interest might be to achieve the state where every agent has received a specific piece of information or every agent has received all the pieces of information (among other, more sophisticated interaction patterns).
+In the theory of population protocols, a similar process appears in the analysis of time complexity.
+Here the order of interactions is governed by a sequential \emph{scheduler}.
+Unless this scheduler is adversarial, it is generally assumed, for analysis, that the interactions between pairs of nodes are chosen uniformly at random, with repetitions.
+The complexity of a protocol is then measured in terms of the number of interactions required to reach a certain configuration, which depends on the problem at hand.

-Clearly the two models are equivalent and for the sake of concreteness, in what follows, we mostly stick to the terminology of gossiping protocols.
-The model can further be specified by imposing additional restriction on the communication model.
-In particular, we will discuss two most common and natural models (following the notations from \cite{van2017reachability}): \begin{enumerate} \item[\ANY{}] no restrictions, i.e., a next call can happen between any two agents independently of the previous calls;
+If we consider the population protocol's interactions to be symmetric (\ie not oriented), then the above two models are equivalent in terms of interactions.
+For the sake of concreteness, in what follows, we will rely on the terminology of gossiping protocols (in particular~\cite{van2017reachability}).
+Two natural models of random interactions can be defined, depending on whether repetitions are allowed between the same pair of agents: \begin{enumerate} \item[\ANY{}:] No restrictions apply; every call is performed uniformly at random, without dependency on previous calls;